DiwanMalla/BrainiX/docs/docs/architecture/technology-stack.md

 # Technology Stack

 BrainiX leverages a modern, production-ready technology stack designed for scalability, performance, and developer experience.
-This document details every technology choice and the reasoning behind each decision.

 ## 🎯 Technology Philosophy

 Our technology selections are based on:

 - **Developer Experience**: Modern tooling with excellent DX
 - **Performance**: Optimized for speed and efficiency
 - **Scalability**: Ready for enterprise-level growth
 - **Community**: Strong ecosystem and long-term support
 - **Security**: Industry-standard security practices